-The race laid out before us pictures the coarse of our life in Christ Jesus as sons and daughters of God our Father.
+Run the race laid out before us pictures the coarse of our life in Messiah Jesus as sons and daughters of God our Father.
 In Hebrews 12, we are exhorted to follow the example of faith exhibited by men and women of long ago in running the race laid out before us.Whoever wrote Hebrews recounted their faith in Hebrews 11.
 They courageously pursued their course unflinchingly and with endurance to accomplish what was set before them.

 How the people of long ago ran the race